Flemingdon Park: Demographics

 Traditionally, the neighbourhood served as affordable housing for new immigrants to Canada.
-Today, the neighbourhood's population is mainly immigrants, who accounting for approximately two-thirds of residents (Canada 2011 Census).
+Today, the neighbourhood's population is mainly immigrants, who account for approximately two-thirds of the residents (Canada 2011 Census).
 Though quite diverse in composition, the majority of immigrants originate from South Asia, Southeast Asia, Eastern Europe and Western Europe (Census 2006, Census 2011).
 Statistics Canada 2011 census has reported that the population of Flemingdon Park consists of residents born in various places around the world, including Greeks, Pakistanis, Filipinos and Sri Lankans.

 Community Housing Buildings

 Flemingdon Park is heavily saturated with developments and housing projects that are under the ownership of the Toronto Community Housing Corporation.
 The buildings include:

 1, 4, 6 and 8 Vendome Place; 61 and 58 Grenoble Drive, 18, 20 and 22 Saint Dennis Drive.

 The buildings were constructed in the early 1960s, and were designed by Irving Grossman.
 The buildings are made of brick and mortar.
 Due to its long-standing status in the community, these buildings are slated for demolition in coming years.

 Residents over the years have reported "deplorable" living conditions, according to articles from the Toronto Star Leaky roofs, damaged window mesh and unsecure entrances are some of the problems reported.

 In 2016, Flemingdon Park went under a series of restoration projects that were intended to prolong the longevity of its community housing buildings.
 The projects include new fencing alongside apartment units on 1 Vendome Place, as well as the replacement of roofing.
 Additionally, the Toronto Community Housing Corporation expended funds to restore and renovate its on-site basketball court, located around housing units at 1 Vendome Place; ultimately, its basketball fencing was replaced, picnic bench fixtures were added, and LED lighting was installed around the court to promote safety.